How Are Modern Families and Interpersonal Relationships Changing?

 Panel discussion and a Q&A session with the audience, featuring:

-- Prof. Susan Golombok (University of Cambridge)
+- Professor Susan Golombok (University of Cambridge)

-- Dr. Jorge Gato (University of Porto)
+- Jorge Gato, PhD (University of Porto)

 The meeting will be moderated by:

-- Prof. Konrad Piotrowski (SWPS University)
+- Professor Konrad Piotrowski (SWPS University)

 The discussion will be in English (simultaneous translation provided).